Start Your Engines

-If you haven’t already met Ferrari’s new 488 GTB, then consider this your introduction to one of the sleekest turbocharged vehicles of 2016.
-A successor to the Ferrari’s beloved 2009 458 Italia, the 488 keeps all the promises made by the automaker, who guaranteed all of its future engines will either be turbocharged or hybridized to meet public and environmental demand.
+If you haven’t already met Ferrari’s new 488 GTB, then consider this your introduction.
+It is one of the sleekest turbocharged vehicles of 2016.
+A successor to the Ferrari’s beloved 2009 458 Italia, the 488 keeps all the promises made by the automaker.
+Ferrari guaranteed all of its future engines will either be turbocharged or hybridized to meet public and environmental demand.

-While the engine is smaller than its notable forerunner, the 488 gets its designation from the vehicle’s displacement, providing an ample 488 cubic centimeters per cylinder, and working out to a total of 3.9 liters for its 90-degree V-8.
-Yet, in spite of having less displacement than the 458, its 661 horsepower at 8000 rpm and 561 lb-ft of torque at 3000 rpm significantly outshine its predecessor, which already came in at a respectable 597 horsepower at 9000 rpm and 398 lb-ft.
+While the engine is smaller than its notable forerunner, the 488 gets its designation from the vehicle’s displacement.
+This provides an ample 488 cubic centimeters per cylinder.
+It worksout to a total of 3.9 liters for its 90-degree V-8.
+Yet, in spite of having less displacement than the 458, its 661 horsepower at 8000 rpm and 561 lb-ft of torque at 3000 rpm significantly outshine its predecessor.
+That vehicle already came in at a respectable 597 horsepower at 9000 rpm and 398 lb-ft.
 What does this mean for the savvy sports car driver?
 Zero to 60 mph in three seconds and, according to the manufacturer, zero to 125 mph in 8.3.
 It’s that fast.

 Photos sourced from WallStCheatSheet.com

-Another remarkable feature of the new 488 is its ability to hold itself comfortably on the road even at high speeds and regardless of who’s behind the wheel.
+Another remarkable feature of the new 488 is its ability to hold itself comfortably on the road.
+This is regardless of high speeds and who’s behind the wheel.
 With 50% more downforce than the 458, as well as a reduction in drag, the 488’s aerodynamics make certain the vehicle remains securely fastened to the roadway.
-Additionally, its electronic differential and enhanced Side Slip Control system work together seamlessly, allowing anyone giving the exotic racer a run for its money reason to feel relaxed while cornering.
+Additionally, its electronic differential and enhanced Side Slip Control system work together seamlessly.
+That allows anyone to give the exotic racer a run for its money reason to feel relaxed while cornering.

 Taking lessons from the design of the 458, the new Ferrari’s plexiglass cover sticks to the predecessor’s formula for success, with only slight alterations that make it 1.6 inches longer and .6 inches wider while maintaining the 458’s height.
 Its interior even looks familiar to the previous model, featuring Daytona-style seats, straight-forward controls and switches, and a multifunction steering wheel overlooking a sizeable central tachometer and digital gear indicator bordered on either side by configurable displays.